dalong0514/readnotes/20210106计算原文/2021034Excel-VBA-Programming-for-Dummies/2021034Excel-VBA-Programming-for-Dummies1901.md

 End Function

-Here’sanexample:
+Here'sanexample:

 =IF(C10>10000,SayIt("Over budget"),"OK")

 The formula checks cell C10.
-If the value is greater than 10,000, the functionspeaksthetext:「Overbudget.」Ifthevalueislessthan10,000,thefunctiondisplaysthetextOK(anddoesn’tsayanything).
+If the value is greater than 10,000, the functionspeaksthetext:「Overbudget.」Ifthevalueislessthan10,000,thefunctiondisplaysthetextOK(anddoesn'tsayanything).

 Usesparingly.Ifyouusethisfunctionmorethanonetime,itcanbeveryconfusing.

-Also,rememberthatthisfunctionisevaluatedeachtimetheworksheetiscalculated,sothevoicemaygetveryannoyingifyou’remakingmanychanges.Thisfunctionisprobablymoresuitedforamusementpurposes.
+Also,rememberthatthisfunctionisevaluatedeachtimetheworksheetiscalculated,sothevoicemaygetveryannoyingifyou'remakingmanychanges.Thisfunctionisprobablymoresuitedforamusementpurposes.

 The IsLike function

-VBA’sLikeoperatorisaveryflexiblewaytocomparetextstrings.Checkitoutinthe VBA Help system.
+VBA'sLikeoperatorisaveryflexiblewaytocomparetextstrings.Checkitoutinthe VBA Help system.
 This function brings that power to your worksheetformulas: Function IsLike(text, pattern)

 '  Returns true if the first argument is like the second